railsuser2014/openobject-doc-book-en/source/book/4/4_13_Projects/4_13_Projects_management.rst

 *  *Tasks*

-* from the menu  *Project Management > All Tasks* , create a new task and assign it to an existing project.
+* from the menu :menuselection:`Project Management --> All Tasks`, create a new task and assign it to an existing project.

 Managing tasks
 --------------